 g.
 Alternative Investments

-An alternative investment relates to an unconventional asset and is not one from the traditional asset classes like equity, debt and cash.
+An alternative investment relates to an unconventional asset and is not one of the traditional asset classes like equity, debt, and cash.
 These are mostly held by institutional investors or high net worth individuals owing to their complex structure and limited regulations.
 These attempt to generate exceptionally huge returns but are highly illiquid and risky at the same time.
 Some of the alternative investments found in the capital markets are hedge funds, bitcoins, artworks and structured products.

 3. Diversification and Asset Classes

 A basic understanding of the various asset classes which are available for investment helps to build a lucrative and well-balanced portfolio.
-A diversified portfolio refers to grouping of different asset classes in such a manner so that the overall risk is reduced and portfolio’s performance is not affected by inferior performance of any single asset class.
+A diversified portfolio refers to the grouping of different asset classes in such a manner so that the overall risk is reduced and portfolio’s performance is not affected by the inferior performance of any single asset class.
 Diversification helps to reduce the non-systematic or firm-related risk of your investment portfolio by allocating your finances across different asset classes.

 The percentage of funds which should go into each asset class deals with the problem of asset allocation.
 It means how are you going to distribute a fixed some among all the asset classes in your portfolio keeping your target rate of return and risk appetite in mind.
 Risk appetite is about the quantum of fall in the portfolio value that you will be able to digest at a given point in time.
 Based on it, you decide the asset allocation of your portfolio.

-Many a times investing might be a jittery activity.
+Many times investing might be a jittery activity.
 In case tracking financial markets isn’t your thing and you are finding it too difficult to understand, then just go for ClearTax Save.
 You can invest in hand-picked mutual funds in a hassle free and paperless manner.